cirrondly/domainup/readme.md

-🚀 DomainUp 0.1.2 just released – turn your Docker services into HTTPS domains in 1 minute.
+🚀 DomainUp 1.0 – turn your Docker services into HTTPS domains in 1 minute, locally or in production.

 # DomainUp